 Christelle is also responsible for giving me the idea for our cheeky little 'Keep Calm and Come to VacStuds' mug.
 This was offered as a prize in a quiz in Monaco.

-Vacational Studies limits the number of students from any particular country and tries to balance the number of boys and girls.
-This engineering is a clearly stated policy to create a course on which English is the language used socially and boys and girls can make friends from many countries.
+We aim to create a Course in which English is the language used socially and boys and girls can make friends from many countries.
 In most areas of life nowadays, this would be simply impossible.